Puppy Foundation Course

 The 8 Week Basic Obedience Course is a structured course that only has one intake of dogs every 8 weeks, so it is best if you can arrange your time to be there for all 8 weeks.
 If you continue training at home in the week it is possible to catch up on a missed class.

-For the remainder of 2020 our Puppy Foundation Courses will also have fixed course start dates.
+The 6 week Puppy Foundation Courses will also have fixed course start dates.

 Missed classes will be lost and can not be carried over past the end of your course date.

 Attending regularly is better for the continuity of your dog's training, but if you do need to miss a week let your trainer know in advance and they can tell you what to work on at home.

 During COVID-19 restrictions courses will be limited further to only 4 to 6 dogs.
 We'll also ask that no more than 1 person attend from each household (ie. the Handler) Social distancing will need to be observed.

 We aim to limit the number of puppies attending to a maximum of 8, and don't allow handlers to carry over missed classes (if you don't attend one week you will lose that week).